Toronto: Rail

-Intercity transportation

-Toronto Union Station serves as a hub for VIA Rail's intercity services in Central Canada and includes services to various parts of Ontario, Corridor services to Montreal and national capital Ottawa, and long-distance services to Vancouver and New York City.
+Bus

+The TTC operates an extensive bus network that serves parts of the city many not served by the sparse subway network.
+The TTC bus system had an annual ridership of over 389 million trips in 2025.

 GO Transit provides intercity bus services from the Union Station Bus Terminal and other bus terminals in the city to destinations within the Golden Horseshoe.
 Long-distance intercity coach services by multiple companies also operated from the Union Station Bus Terminal and provide a network of services to further cities in Ontario, neighbouring provinces, and the United States.
 The Toronto Coach Terminal formerly served as the city's intercity coach hub from 1931 to 2021, when the terminal was decommissioned.

+Sea

+The Port of Toronto in the Toronto Harbour receives 2 million tons of cargo annually as of 2024.

+The Toronto Island ferries travel from ferry terminals in the downtown mainland to the Toronto Islands.
+Ferries operated by the city carried over 1.4 million passengers in 2024.